[3.23 Cold Conversion Blade Vortex Elementalist / Occultist (League Starter + League Finisher)

 I personally don't recommend this, but if you're newer to POE and feel like you're dying too much it might be worth considering.

 This build should be able to easily farm Juicy T16s, Logbooks, Blueprints, or anything else short of 100% Delirious Maps and the Uber Pinnacles.

 Before swapping to Occultist, make sure you have the following items:

-1. A Void Battery Wand or any weapon of similar power level.
-Choose whatever has the best price/damage ratio.
+1. A Void Battery Wand OR any weapon of similar power level.

 2. 1-2x Medium Cluster Jewels with Vast Power and Towering Threat Notables